chitimbwasc/chitimbwasc/README.md

 - 👋 Hi, I’m @chitimbwasc
-- 👀 I’m interested in coding
+- 👀 I’m interested in data science and systems engineering
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently immersed in AI and Web3
-- 💞️ I’m looking to collaborate on coding issues
+- 💞️ I’m looking to collaborate on AI,  Web3 and other data science and systems engineering issues
 - 📫 How to reach me via my email : chitimbwasc@yahoo.com.

 <!---